Print your Admission Ticket between January 20 – February 2, 2026.

 REPORTING OF EXAM RESULTS

-Approximately six (6) weeks after the exam administration, your unofficial exam result (Pass/Fail only) will be posted to the dashboard of your online Profile.
+Approximately seven (7) weeks after the exam administration, your unofficial exam result (Pass/Fail only) will be posted to the dashboard of your online Profile.
 You will be notified by email when your result can be viewed online.
-Your results may be viewed online for approximately ten (10) days from the date of the email notification.
-An official hard copy of your exam result will be sent to you by regular mail within the same week.
+An official hard copy of your exam result will be sent to you by regular mail within the same week that NPLEX results are initially posted online.

 NABNE will make every attempt to ensure that the exam result posted online is correct; however, because the implementation of this feature requires manual transfer of data (which introduces the possibility of human error), NABNE cannot guarantee that the information posted online is accurate.
 NABNE suggests that you do not make any decisions based on these results.